garrettmflynn/webnwb/README.md

 ## Known Issues
 1. `.specloc` is not rewritten as an object reference
-2. Since there isn't a file mode that allows overwriting existing properties, we have to create an entire new file representation when saving—and attributes are not written with the exact same type as they were at the beginning (e.g. from 64-bit floating-point to 32-bit integer). **Is this a problem?**
-3. Sometimes we get a **memory overload error** before the file is completely written.
+2. Sometimes we get a **memory overload error** before the file is completely written.
 This leads to partial rewrites...
     - Some of these issues might be resolved by moving to the [WorkerFS filesystem](https://github.com/usnistgov/h5wasm/issues/40#issuecomment-1336314071) and uniformly making the API asynchronous.
-4. **Links, references, and tables (with references) are not yet supported.**
+3. **Links, references, and tables (with references) are not yet supported.**
-5. **Cannot save multidimensional arrays** like the data property in a SpatialSeries.
+4. **Cannot save multidimensional arrays** like the data property in a SpatialSeries.
-6. **Timestamp arrays can't be written** (e.g. `timestamps` in a TimeSeries) because they are trying to convert to a BigInt by `h5wasm`.
+5. **Timestamp arrays can't be written** (e.g. `timestamps` in a TimeSeries) because they are trying to convert to a BigInt by `h5wasm`.
-7. Using this library again with Vite will require you to specify `hdf5-io` as excluded from the optimized dependencies:
+6. Using this library again with Vite will require you to specify `hdf5-io` as excluded from the optimized dependencies:
 ```javascript
 // vite.config.js
 export default defineConfig({